Introduction

 Multiple Feed Generation

-You can create separate RSS feeds for different CMS collections such as:
+Separate RSS feeds can be created for different CMS collections such as:

 - blog posts